 A win-win-win situation

-Nina Brede believes that commissioned training benefits all parties involved.
+Nina Brede believes that contract education benefits all parties involved.

 – My employer, myself and Luleå University of Technology win on this.
 For me, having a university stamp is extra gratifying.
 I know that the courses are quality assured and have a high status.
 You get job satisfaction from feeling that you are keeping up, she says.